Spring training: Founding of the Cactus League

 According to the autobiography of former Cleveland Indians owner Bill Veeck, the avoidance of racism was one reason the Cactus League was established.
-In 1947, Veeck was the owner of the minor league Milwaukee Brewers and the team trained in Ocala, Florida.
+In the mid 1940's, Veeck was the owner of the minor league Milwaukee Brewers and the team trained in Ocala, Florida.
 Veeck inadvertently sat in the Black section of the segregated stands and engaged in conversation with a couple of fans.
 According to Veeck's book, the local law enforcement told Veeck he could not sit in that section, and then called the Ocala mayor when Veeck argued back.
 The mayor finally backed down when Veeck threatened to take his team elsewhere for spring training and promised to let the country know why.

 Veeck sold the Brewers in 1945 and temporarily retired to a ranch in Tucson, Arizona, but purchased the Cleveland Indians in 1946.
 Intending to introduce African-American players, Veeck decided to buck tradition and train the Indians in Tucson and convinced the New York Giants to give Phoenix a try.
 Thus the Cactus League was born.
 In 1947, Veeck signed Larry Doby to the Indians.
 Doby was the second African-American to play MLB in the 20th century, and the first in the American League.